jbailes99/LoLShowcaseSite/README.md

 # LoLShowcaseSite - How to use

 LoLShowcaseSite is a League of Legends website template for anyone to use and can be change very easily.
 You just have to put in your summoner name, tagline, and target champion to track - and you have your own website about your main champion.
+This is
 ## Instructions

 This should be easy